blackpuppy/docs/en/core-libraries/helpers/form.rst

         ));

-    Besides the specific options for ``input()`` found below, you can specify any option for the input type & any html attribute (for instance onfocus).
+    Besides the specific options for ``input()`` found below, you can specify any option for the input type & any HTML attribute (for instance onfocus).
     For more information on ``$options`` and ``$htmlAttributes`` see :doc:`/core-libraries/helpers/html`.